heyx3/MarkovJunior.jl/docs/dsl.md

   `@fill 'C' S(A=N, B=M) [rule] [mask]`.

 This operation will fill a single color in every pixel of a box described by the given space.
-A rule can optionally filter which color pixels are affected.
+A rule can optionally filter which color pixels are affected, so you can also think of it as a "replace" operation.

 If this box's space is described with vectors, and not scalars, then the box can't be higher-dimensional than the grid!